mpv-player/mpv/DOCS/interface-changes.rst

       the future.
 (This kind of waiting was always a feature to prevent that playback is started while scripts are only half-loaded.)
     - deprecate --ovoffset, --oaoffset, --ovfirst, --oafirst
+    - remove the following encoding options: --ocopyts (now the default, old timestamp handling is gone), --oneverdrop (now default), --oharddup (you need to use --vf=fps=VALUE), --ofps, --oautofps, --omaxfps
     - remove --video-stereo-mode.
 This option was broken out of laziness, and nobody wants to fix it.
 Automatic 3D down-conversion to 2D is also broken, although you can just insert the stereo3d filter manually.
 The obscurity